jhnns5/accordance-menge/README.md

-# accordance
+# Menge Bibel
-Modules for Accordance Bible Software
+Menge Bibel as module for Accordance Bible Software